 Required Diving Skill Level: Dauin’s dive sites are relatively easy to dive for all divers, experienced or not.

-Of the east coast of Indonesian Borneo, the Derawan archipelago offers vibrant marine life and a huge variety of coral reef dives, caves, walls, lagoons, and even a jellyfish lake.
+Off the east coast of Indonesian Borneo, the Derawan archipelago offers vibrant marine life and a huge variety of coral reef dives, caves, walls, lagoons, and even a jellyfish lake.
 Such diversity is only truly appreciated after exploring and diving these spectacular islands.

-Expect to spot a wide range of marine species, from giant turtles, dolphins, manta rays, whales, and dugongs, to tiny pygmy seahorses and nudibranchs.
+Expect to spot a wide range of marine species, from giant turtles, dolphins, manta rays, whales, and dugongs to tiny pygmy seahorses and nudibranchs.
 With over 870 species of fish and 460 types of coral, there is something to discover on every dive.

 The rainy season begins around November to April and the dry season lasts May to October.